 - 1 whole white or yellow onion chopped

 - 6 cups water for boiling pork

 - 1 cup pineapple juice canned or fresh

 - 1/2 Tablespoon whole black peppercorns

-- 2 Tablespoons fresh or frozen concentrate from Asian markets calamansi juice (or lemon juice)
+- 2 Tablespoons calamansi juice (or lemon juice) fresh or frozen

 - 1/4 cup white vinegar

-- 2 small pieces sliced red bird's eye chilies
+- 2 to 3 pieces siling labuyo (bird's eye chilies) sliced red bird's eye chilies

-- 2 stalks chopped, for garnish (optional) scallions or green onions
+- 2 stalks scallion greens chopped, for garnish

 - In a stockpot, place water, pineapple juice, salt, peppercorns, garlic and pork belly.
 Cover and cook pork stove top, in a large stock pot.
 Bring to a boil on medium-high heat then lower to heat to a low simmer.
 Cover and continue to cook till pork is tender, about an hour for a pound of pork.

 - When cooked and tender, remove the pork from the stockpot.
 Drain and discard the liquid.
 Pat dry the pork slab with a paper towel.